dfintha/yauix/README.md

 - Show the sell price and item level in item tooltips.
 - Show the creature family of creatures where applicable.
 - Show the IDs of units and items where applicable.
+- Show the experience reward of quests in the Quest Log.

 ## License